pereznetworks/WeatherX/README.md

 I use Mongoose, https://mongoosejs.com/", for db backend.

-React.Js, https://reactjs.org/ and Babel.js, https://babeljs.io/, for front-end UI/UX.
+React.Js, https://reactjs.org/ or front-end UI/UX, and Babel.js, https://babeljs.io/, for compiling JSX

 # This project integrates data from several API sources: